-Or, you are may be a HR manager who is responsible for getting awe-inspiring candidates for your beloved company.
-The need for having right candidate is same in both cases.
+Or, you are may be an HR manager who is responsible for getting awe-inspiring candidates for your beloved company.
+The need for having a right candidate is same in both cases.

 But, how do you make sure that a candidate is right at his/her answers?
 More often than not the candidate would have prepared answers for your cliche questions.
 You must cut the platitudes to get the most out of an individual.

 Be creative and yeasty around your questions.
 Frame your questions according to the situation that they might have faced in their last job.

 Here are the questions that need to get polished and reframed, as you are likely to get well-rehearsed answers otherwise.

 Search this question on any search engine, and you would get bombarded with zillions of websites that have well-written answers to it.
 Try to come up with a question which gets you an unprepared answer.
 One example would be “List 4 best things that you think our company has for the position you are applying, and why?”
 This way you would get a sense of the seriousness of a candidate towards your company.

 What is your greatest weakness?